 The LEAD Center national staff includes team members with decades of experience in delivering policy, employment, research & demonstration, economic advancement and communications strategies to advance individual and systems level change for people with disabilities and their families.

-Senior Advisor/Financial Capability Subject Matter Expert
+Strategic Advisor/Financial Capability Subject Matter Expert

 Laura Gleneck is Division Director, Employment Projects, National Disability Institute.In her role as Division Director, Laura serves as the lead director of employment project staff.
 Laura also serves as the co-Project Director for the ODEP-funded WIOA Policy Development Center/LEAD Center.
 She brings more than 19 years of demonstrated and dedicated experience in the areas of project management and project coordination of both small and large federally-funded contracts and more than 25 years of experience working with national disability organizations.
 Laura has served as the Project Manager for Training and Technical Assistance activities to help states implement U.S. Department of Labor (DOL) funded Work Incentive Grants, the Disability Program Navigator (DPN) initiative and currently serves in this role under the Disability Employment Initiative (DEI).
 She is the lead coordinator/supervisor of the key technical assistance staff focused on supporting disability and workforce state grantees, manages material development, coordinates all training and technical assistance directing capacity building efforts on WIOA from a disability perspective and works closely with the national DOL Program Office.
 Laura has expertise in facilitating cross-project/team activities to identify commonalities and build on interconnectedness with demonstrated outcomes.
 She holds a master’s degree in Child Study and Human Development from Tufts University.